Foliations of asymptotically flat 3-manifolds by stable constant mean curvature spheres: Introduction

 satisfies $\Sigma=\Sigma(H)$ for some $H\in(0,H_0)$. \end{thm}

 For some settings, a stronger characterization of the leaves of the foliation \eqref{cmc foliation 2} than that stated in Theorem \ref{existence thm nerz} has been obtained.
-The following global uniqueness result has been established by S.~Ma in \cite{Ma}. \begin{thm}[{\cite[Theorem 1.1]{Ma}}] Suppose that $(M,g)$ is $C^4$-asymptotically flat of rate $\tau=1$ with mass $m\neq 0$.
-There exists a compact set $K\subset M$ such that every stable constant mean curvature sphere $\Sigma\subset M$ that encloses $K$ belongs to the foliation \eqref{cmc foliation 2}. \end{thm} \begin{rema} A.~Carlotto and R.~Schoen \cite{SchoenCarlotto} have constructed asymptotically flat manifolds with positive mass and non-negative scalar curvature that contain a Euclidean half-space.
+The following global uniqueness result has been established by S.~Ma in \cite{Ma} building on techniques developed in \cite{QingTian}. \begin{thm}[{\cite[Theorem 1.1]{Ma}}] Let $(M,g)$ be a connected complete Riemannian three-manifold that is $C^4$-asymptotically flat of rate $\tau=1$ with mass $m\neq 0$.
+There exists $r>1$ such that every stable constant mean curvature sphere $\Sigma\subset M$ that encloses $B_r$ belongs to the foliation \eqref{cmc foliation 2}. \end{thm} \begin{rema} A.~Carlotto and R.~Schoen \cite{SchoenCarlotto} have constructed asymptotically flat Riemannian three-manifolds with positive mass and nonnegative scalar curvature that contain a Euclidean half-space.
 Given any number $V>0$, such manifolds contain infinitely many stable constant mean curvature spheres whose enclosed volume is equal to $V$.
-Note that these spheres are neither isoperimetric nor do they enclose the center of $(M,g)$; see \cite{CESH}. \end{rema} \begin{rema} The assumption $\tau=1$ in Theorem \ref{Ma thm} is needed for arguments in \cite[\S4 and \S5]{Ma}. \end{rema} In the case where $(M,g)$ is asymptotically flat of rate $\tau\in(1/2,1]$ and $g$ satisfies additional asymptotic symmetries, L.-H.~Huang has proven the following semi-global uniqueness result in \cite{Huang}.
-We review the so-called Regge-Teitelboim conditions in Appendix \ref{af manifolds appendix}. \begin{thm}[{\cite[Theorem 2]{Huang}}] Let $\tau\in(1/2,1]$.
-Suppose that $(M,g)$ is $C^5$-asymptotically flat of rate $\tau$ with $m>0$ and that $(M,g)$ satisfies the $C^5$-Regge-Teitelboim conditions \eqref{RT} of rate $\tau$.
-Given $s>1$ with there exists a compact set $K\subset M$ such that every stable constant mean curvature sphere $\Sigma\subset M$ that encloses $K$ with belongs to the family \eqref{cmc foliation 2}. \end{thm} \begin{rema} The pinching condition \eqref{huang pinch} prevents a sequence $\{\Sigma_i\}_{i=1}^\infty$ of large stable constant mean curvature spheres $\Sigma_i\subset M$ from drifting too quickly with respect to the center of $(M,g)$; see Figure \ref{drifting}. \end{rema}
+Note that these spheres are neither isoperimetric nor do they enclose the center of $(M,g)$; see \cite[Theorem 1.1]{CESH}. \end{rema} \begin{rema} The assumption $\tau=1$ in Theorem \ref{Ma thm} is needed throughout \cite[\S4 and \S5]{Ma}. \end{rema} In the case where $n=3$, $(M,g)$ is asymptotically flat of rate $\tau\in(1/2,1]$, and $g$ satisfies additional asymptotic assumptions, L.-H.~Huang has proven the following semi-global uniqueness result in \cite{Huang}.
+We review the so-called Regge-Teitelboim conditions in Appendix \ref{af manifolds appendix}. \begin{thm}[{\cite[Theorem 2]{Huang}}] Let $(M,g)$ be a connected complete Riemannian three-manifold that is $C^5$-asymptotically flat of rate $\tau\in(1/2,1]$ with mass $m> 0$.
+Suppose that $(M,g)$ satisfies the $C^5$-Regge-Teitelboim conditions \eqref{RT} of rate $\tau$.
+Given $s>1$ with there is $r>1$ such that every stable constant mean curvature sphere $\Sigma\subset M$ that encloses $B_r$ with